multiversx/mx-docs/docs/developers/esdt-tokens.md

 The contract will add a random string to the ticker thus creating the token identfier.
 The random string starts with “-” and has 6 more random characters.

-For example, a user named Alice wants to issue 4091 tokens called "AliceTokens" with the ticker "ALC".
+For example, a user named Alice wants to issue 4091 tokens called "AliceTokens" with the ticker "ALC" and 12 digits.
 The issuance transaction would be:

 ```
 IssuanceTransaction {